-In this movie, I'll show you how to set things up so that you can open an image file inside Photoshop just by double-clicking on it here in the Macintosh finder.
-If you're working on the PC under Windows then go ahead and skip to the next movie.
-Now if you have access to my exercise files folder then open it up and you'll find a sub-folder inside called 01_open _image.
-I'm viewing all the files inside this folder, in the icon view which you can get by clicking on these icons up here in the toolbar.
+In this movie, I'll show you how to set things so that you can open an image file inside Photoshop just by double-clicking on it, here in the Macintosh finder.
+If you are working on the PC, under Windows, then go ahead and skip to the next movie.
+Now, if you have access to my exercise files folder, then open it up.
+And, you'll find a sub-folder inside, called 01_open_image.
+I'm viewing all the files inside this folder in the icon view.
+Which you can get by clicking on these icons up here, in the toolbar.

-So I'll go ahead and click on the first one, in order to view the images as icons.
-And you can also go ahead and scale the thumbnails to whatever size you like by dragging this little slider in the lower right corner of the window.
-Now, notice that we have 4 image files which are called Welcome with different extensions.
-If, for some, reason you're not seeing the extensions, you probably will, but if not, go up to the Finder > Preferences.
-Then, switch to the Advanced tab right here.
+So, I'll go ahead and click on the first one in order to view the images as icons.
+And, you can also go ahead and scale the thumbnails to whatever size you like by dragging this little slider in the lower right corner of the window.
+Now, notice that we have four image files all of which are called Welcome, with different extensions.
+If for some reason, you are not seeing the extensions, you probably will.
+But, if not, come to the Finder menu, and choose the Preferences command, then switch to the Advanced tab right here.

-And notice this checkbox show all file name extensions.
-In my opinion, it's always a good idea to have that one on.
-Just so that you can keep the various file format straight because they serve various different purposes.
-Now, notice that we have four different formats going on.
-Jpg, png, psd, which is a native Photoshop document format, and tif.
-And that's because these are the four major file formats you'll be working with.
-I'll explain why that is in a future chapter, but for now what we want to do is double-click on a file and see if it opens in Photoshop.
-Hopefully it will.
-I'll go ahead and double-click on welcome.tif.
-And I end up lucking out it opens up inside Photoshop as you can see here and I know I'm working in Photoshop because I can see the word Photoshop up here in the menu bar.
-But also, I can see a list of panels over on the right hand side of the screen.
-We've got a toolbox over here on the left hand side and the image is surrounded by this dark grey interface.
-But let's say, that's not the case.
-Let's say the file opens inside, some other program.
-Well, to see that, I'll go up to the Photoshop menu and I'll choose this command.
+And, notice this check box, Show all file name extensions.
+In my opinion, its always a good idea to have that one on,.
+Just so that you can keep the various file formats straight, because they serve various different purposes.
+Now, notice that we have four different formats going on, jpg, png, psd, which is the native Photoshop document format, and tif, and that's because these are the four major file formats you'll be working with.
+I'll explain why that is in a future chapter.

+But, for now, what we want to do is double-click on a file and see if it opens in Photoshop.
+Hopefully, it will.
+I'll go ahead and double click on Welcome.tif.
+And, I end up lucking out, it opens up inside Photoshop, as you can see here.
+And, I know I'm working in Photoshop, because I can see the word Photoshop up here in the menu bar, but also because I can see a list of panels over on the right hand side of the screen.
+We've got a toolbox over here on the left hand side.

 Access exercise files from a button right under the course name.